zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/00-intro/introduction.md

 ## Limitations

-Because EMCC monitors the WebLogic Servers remotely through the Kubernetes Load Balancer, it is crucial to know that certain limitations exist.
+Because EMCC monitors the WebLogic Servers remotely through the Kubernetes load balancer, it is crucial to know that certain limitations exist.
 For example, shell-script-based metrics or file-based metrics cannot be monitored, for both WebLogic target metrics and configurations.
 This is because an EM agent does not exist in the target host in this model, while script or file-based metrics require a local agent.

 However, considering that the out-of-box metrics included in the EMCC’s WebLogic Server management are predominantly JMX based, the method described in this document is considered as an effective monitoring solution to the WebLogic on Kubernetes, when the exceptions are understood.
 Known limitations when monitoring WebLogic using this model: